 Keyword density used to be the quickest and easiest way to increase keyword ranking in Google but since 2012 it can cause a penalty for over-optimization.
 Since Google set up the Latent Semantic Indexing algorithm, you need to use your main keywords cautiously and then focus more on different words with similar meanings.
 Today there are many other factors that increase ranking.
 A good ranking strategy is to check the density of your competitor's keywords and keep yours at a similar rate.
 See more information on how Google uses Semantics

 Where to Put your Main Keywords

-Putting your most important keywords at the front of the Title Tag of the page, is probably the most important step that affects your keyword ranking strategy.
+Putting your most important keywords at the front of the Title Tag of the page, is probably the most important strategy that affects your ranking.
 Placing them in a header 1 tag, in a couple image alt tags, and repeated in the text of the page a few times should be enough to increase your ranking in Google.

 Use your main keywords in the content of several other relevant pages and set them up as the anchor text in internal links to the page you want to rank for those words.
 Also try to get them in the anchor text of a few backlinks coming into your site.
 Any more than that may cause an over-optimization penalty by Panda in which case use your brand name or domain.

 Remove Meta Keyword Tags